 Even as you begin to accept that your parents are now elderly and are encountering new challenges, often times they themselves have not fully accepted that they have entered the elderly arena.
 Being emotionally supportive during this time will help your parents more easily accept the changes they are facing.
 Part of helping your parent accept the aging process is proactively and gradually devising plans to deal with changing circumstances.
 Being proactive will also help avoid more difficult situations that can arise in the future.
 For example, devising a plan to help your mom or dad carry groceries on a weekly basis can help prevent a fall that can lead to severe issues.
 Making sure to get your elderly parent a hearing aid when they begin having difficulty hearing others can help your parent avoid the feeling that they are losing their senses and prevent anxiety and depressive feelings about their changing abilities.
 As a baby boomer, being proactive instead of reactive is essential for helping your parents and will assure the entire family a smoother transition into the aging process.

-At Alvita Care, we have health professionals and geriatric care specialists that are available 24/7 to assist you throughout this process and arrange the utmost quality of care that you want for your parents.
-It is important to remember that you are not alone throughout this process and there are plenty of people and resources available to assist you and your family during these times.
+At Alvita Care, we have home caregivers and geriatric care specialists available 24/7 to assist you throughout this process and arrange the utmost quality of care you want for your parents.
+It is important to remember that you are not alone throughout this process, and there are plenty of people and resources available to assist you and your family during these times.